All segments covered the strike and daily news, although the group mixes substantial coverage of the protests with routine content

 Right 20%

-🔎 Why it matters: The national strike received wide but uneven coverage, with center media providing the most extensive report on protest locations and blockades, while left media mixed strike coverage with opinion pieces.
+🔎 Why it matters: The national strike received widespread but uneven coverage, with centrist media providing the most extensive reporting on protest locations and blockades, while left-wing media mixed strike coverage with opinion pieces.

-No left-leaning media covered the earthquake; only right and center media reported on it
+No left-leaning media covered the earthquake; only right-wing and centrist media reported on it

 3 verified sources

-Context: Colombia is located in the Pacific Ring of Fire and experiences frequent seismic activity.
+Context: Colombia is situated on the Pacific Ring of Fire and experiences frequent seismic activity.
 The coffee region has a history of devastating earthquakes, including the 1999 Armenia earthquake that killed more than 1,000 people.

-🔎 Why it matters: A moderate earthquake in a historically vulnerable region was covered by right and center media with practical information but ignored by left media.
+🔎 Why it matters: A moderate earthquake in a historically vulnerable region was covered by right-wing and centrist media with practical information, but ignored by left-wing media.

-Only left-leaning media covered this governmental cybersecurity breach; right and center media did not report on it
+Only left-leaning media outlets covered this government cybersecurity breach; right-wing and centrist media did not report on it

 2 verified sources

-Colombia's Ministry of Foreign Affairs detected a cybersecurity threat targeting the passport issuance system, causing delays and disruptions for citizens seeking travel documents.
+Colombia's Ministry of Foreign Affairs detected a cybersecurity threat targeting the passport delivery system, causing delays and disruptions for citizens seeking travel documents.

-Context: Disruptions in the passport system affect thousands of Colombians planning to travel internationally.
-Cybersecurity incidents in government systems have become increasingly common across Latin America.
+Context: Disruptions to the passport system are affecting thousands of Colombians planning international travel.
+Cybersecurity incidents in government systems have become increasingly common throughout Latin America.

-🔎 Why it matters: A cybersecurity threat to a critical government service was exclusively covered by left media, leaving readers of right and center media unaware of potential passport delays.
+🔎 Why it matters: A cybersecurity threat to a critical government service was covered exclusively by left-wing media, leaving readers of right-wing and centrist media unaware of potential passport delays.

-Only left-leaning media covered this corruption investigation; right and center media were completely absent
+Only left-leaning media covered this corruption investigation; right-wing and centrist media were completely absent

 2 verified sources

 Context: Connections between public officials and organized crime figures are a persistent concern in Colombia.
-The investigation into a Bogotá official's contact with cartel-linked lawyers raises questions about institutional integrity.
+The investigation into a Bogotá official's contact with lawyers linked to cartels raises questions about institutional integrity.

-🔎 Why it matters: A significant investigation into a public official's contact with organized crime was exclusively covered by left investigative media, creating a large information gap for readers of other media.
+🔎 Why it matters: A significant investigation into a public official's contact with organized crime was covered exclusively by left-wing investigative media, creating a large information gap for readers of other outlets.